 Whatever the reward, if it is given immediately and consistently, your cat will soon learn to make the connection between the command, and the nice things that come along with it.

 Your goal for training your cat might be simple.
 You may want them to stop scratching the furniture or using houseplants for the litter box.
 Or your goals can be a little more complicated.
 You might want to begin toilet training!
 Or maybe you're more interested in the entertainment or play side of things.
 You may want them to sit on command, or fetch a toy.
+Don't disregard the tools available such as Feliway diffuser for cats to stop your pet from urinating in unwanted places.

 Most, perhaps even all of these, are possible.
 It will depend on your pet, and your level of commitment.
 Before you begin training to correct unwanted behaviors, remember that sometimes “bad” cat behaviors are actually a method of communication.
 Scratching at furniture could mean they need more places to stretch their claws.
 Maybe their current scratch post doesn’t satisfy the need.
 Using plants for litter could mean you’re overdue for a scooping of the litter box.
 Check in with yourself before giving into frustration with your pet.